Committee details

 · Promoting and encouraging effective corporate governance and the highest standards of probity.

-· Emergency Planning.
+· Emergency planning.

 · Responding to the ‘Cost of Living’ crisis.